 I've also made an account on the associated Health Unlocked forum which you can access via the Couch to 5K app.
 I haven't posted anything yet, but just reading the posts from other people trying it who may be at the same level as you can really help in making you feel less alone in all of this!

 Getting tips and advice from other people who are currently doing the Couch to 5K, makes such a difference.
 Simply reading the posts, knowing that someone else has been struggling in the same way and them coming through the other side of it, makes all the early morning runs worth it.

 How I'm Feeling After Week 2 of Couch To 5K

 Surprisingly, I'm still really enjoying it, despite feeling like I'm going to collapse halfway through!
-I'm hoping that by continuing to follow the Couch to 5K app that my breathing will improve and therefore this dying feeling will subside!
+I'm hoping that by continuing to follow the Couch to 5K training plan, that my breathing will improve and therefore this dying feeling will subside!

 Having got into the routine of waking up early (without an alarm), putting my running gear on and going out before breakfast in Week One of the Couch to 5K, I now find I do this more naturally.
 I think to myself, it's only 30 minutes, I can be out and back before the weather turns!
 Sometimes this has saved me from running in the rain again!

 There was one day where I ran in the afternoon (after my eye test actually) and even though it was before lunch, it still felt odd to have not already been out and gone.
 I've found that I'm much more of an early morning runner which in itself surprises me because I'm the girl who loves her sleep!